For urgent consular assistance call

 You may need to bring your own bedding and towels to hospital.

-If you become seriously ill or injured, you may need to be evacuated to Australia or New Zealand.
-Medical evacuation can be very expensive.
-Evacuations may be delayed if you use commercial airlines.
+If you experience a medical emergency or become seriously ill or injured, evacuation by air to Australia or New Zealand is likely to be the only option for treatment.
+Medical evacuation can be very expensive, and evacuations may be delayed if you use commercial airlines.
 Flights are heavily booked in New Zealand and Australian school holiday periods.

 Make sure your travel insurance covers medical evacuations.